Applicants must complete the following:

 - First Format Review: You may submit your thesis/project draft (on regular paper) to Office of Graduate Studies for format accuracy after your 1st reader has approved a completed draft of the text.
 Theses/Projects with half-finished chapters, incomplete or missing sections (such as table of contents, abstract, references, tables, graphs, etc.), blank pages, and gross spelling and grammar errors will be returned unreviewed to the student.
 If the thesis/project is submitted incomplete at the time of the First Format Review Deadline then the student must change their graduation date to the following quarter.
 PLEASE BE AWARE: changing printers will affect the formatting of your thesis/project.
 If possible, use a computer that you can use from beginning (First Format Review) to end (Final Format Review).
 Draft copies, along with your name and phone number, should be left with the draft.
 You will be contacted when the review is complete.
 When your formatting check has been successfully completed, an approval document will be sent to your 1st reader.
 The thesis reviewers are available for individual appointments during designated hours and days of the week.
 The purpose of these appointments is to allow students to discuss the reviewer's comments and seek guidance in the formatting process.
 No appointments will be made to review a thesis/project which has not undergone a first format review.

 - Submit final draft to committee members with at least 1month time period.
 (Optional: Run your manuscript by a tutor at the Writing Center before submitting this draft to your committee.
-The Center is located in the Learning Center, University Hall, 3rd floor.)
+The Center is located in the College of Education.)

 - Work with your thesis 1st reader to make all corrections that were suggested by committee members during the review.

-- Obtain signature from your 1st and 2nd readers on 3 required copies (and any additional copies for your needs) of the approval/signature page.
+- Obtain signature from your first and second readers on 3 required copies (and any additional copies for your needs) of the approval/signature page.
 The approval page needs to be copied onto 100% cotton or acid-free paper, as specified by Graduate Studies.

-- Final Format Review: Once all changes are accepted by your committee and the draft is ready for the good paper, submit to the Office of Office of Graduate Studies all copes to be bound.
+- Final Format Review: Theses, projects and dissertations are now submitted online at CSUSB ScholarWorks.
 When you submit a thesis/project for a FINAL REVIEW to the Office of Graduate Studies, the thesis/project must be complete.
 Before final printing, give final draft for last draft review.
-This means that you have (1) fulfilled all formatting requirements, (2) obtained the signatures of all committee members on the signature page, and (3) turned in every copy of the thesis/project that is to be bound (this includes the one original printed from a laser printer and two copies all on 100% cotton paper that will be kept by the university, as well as any additional personal copies for binding--which can be on any paper).
+This means that you have (1) fulfilled all formatting requirements, and (2) obtained the signatures of all committee members on the signature page.
 If these criteria are not met by the final review deadline, then you must change their graduation date to the following quarter.
-The final review may take 3-5 days for completion, so students should make sure they submit the thesis/project early enough to meet the Binding Payment Deadline.

 - Give fee receipt from the bursar to your thesis supervisor/1st reader.